Consider this the answer to “Hey Bren, can you recommend a good restaurant in Broward?”

 La Brochette Bistro Hiding in a shopping strip between a Dollar Tree and a Winn Dixie, but worth the trip!
 The warm bread is served with a honey dollop, the pan seared fresh Jumbo Sea Scallops, the Macadamia-Nut Crusted Chilean Seabass and the house White Chocolate (Croissant) Bread Pudding are all must-haves.

 Louie K’s Club Sandwich Love at first bite.
 Remember these scenes from Seinfeld?
 Luckily, Louie K is not THAT strict, but there ARE some rules you must follow.
 For whatever reason, that reminds me of those Seinfeld episodes.
 This is a one-man show.
 All of it.
 Walk into the small shop, take an order form and pencil, fill it out completely, and turn it in.
-You have now officially placed your first (and certainly not last) order.
+You have now officially placed your first (and probably not last) order.
 Your sandwich creation will be meticulously prepared by Louie himself.
 While you wait, study the many Miami-freestyle celebrity photos on the wall and sway to the old school tunes playing at “the club.”
-I may or may not be featured in one the photos too!
+I may or may not be featured in one the pictures too!
 Hmmm.
 Once you receive your order, sit back, enjoy, and be forever hooked!

 Pasta And Another strip mall gem.
 In Margate.
 Not much to do there, but this one is worth your travel efforts.
 The menu?
 Well, it’s pasta AND whatever sauce/topping you want.
 Get it?
 PASTA, AND?
 Small, old school, and sinfully delicious.